jeremyis/ruby/README.md

 Configly::Client.get(KEY)
 ```

-If the key doesn't exist (or if you are using the websockets client and it hasn't been prefetched), this will rais a `Configly::KeyError`
+If the key doesn't exist (or if you are using the websockets client and it hasn't been prefetched), this will raise a `Configly::KeyError`

 ## License